latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 on.
 (This is not strictly true, because the replace list is filled with nil's if shorter.)

-## Rules
+## Replacement list

-‘Regular’ hyphenation points, as inserted automatically by the hyphenation algorithm, are entered in the pattern as vertical bars (`|`).
-Explicit hyphens are entered as `=`.
-Spaces are allowed for clarity, and they are discarded.

-The items in the replacement list are of four kinds:
+The items in the replacement list are of kinds:

 1. An empty group `{}` leaves the corresponding item **untouched**.
+For example, in the rule above the ‘k’ in the pattern (the second element) just provide the context, because in the replacement list the second item is `{}`.
 2. A list like `{ no = c, pre = k-, post = }` replaces the letter by
 the corresponding **discretionary**.
 Only one of the keys is necessary, and the rest defaults to empty.
 By default the penalty is